ant-media/Ant-Media-Server/README.md

 - **WebRTC Data Channel:** Enable data transfer between clients in real-time using the WebRTC Data Channel.
 - **WebRTC Server-Side Recording:** Record WebRTC streams on the server side without the need for browser-based recording.
 - **Advanced Security:** Secure your streams with SSL/TLS encryption, token authentication, IP filtering, and watermarking.
-- **Rick SDKs:** iOS, Android, React Native, Flutter, Unity and Javascript SDKs.
+- **Rich SDKs:** iOS, Android, React Native, Flutter, Unity and Javascript SDKs.
 - **Professional Support:** Get access to dedicated technical support, training, and consulting services from the Ant Media team.

 The Enterprise Edition requires a license, and it offers a range of additional benefits to businesses and organizations.
 With its advanced streaming capabilities, enhanced security features, and dedicated technical support, it is the ideal choice for those who require a reliable and scalable media server for their video streaming needs.

-If you're interested in trying the Enterprise Edition of Ant Media Server, please visit our website (https://antmedia.io) or contact us (contact@antmedia.io) for more information.
+If you're interested in trying the Enterprise Edition of Ant Media Server, please visit our [website](https://antmedia.io) or [contact us](mailto:contact@antmedia.io) for more information.
 We're always happy to help!

 ## 🚀 Deploy Ant Media Server